zzFluke/linux_files/README_arch_razer_15_2018.md

    * gnome-screenshot
    * chromium
    * dhclient (NetworkManager only works with dhclient for public wifi)
+   * clang (needed to build tools later)
+   * cmake (needed to build tools later)

 2. Exit root, sign in as user, and create a folder `pkgs_arch` in home directory for AUR packages.
 Go in that directory.

 3. Setup `yay`, an AUR helper, from AUR using makepkg:
    ```